onikolskyy/fluvium-gov/README.md

-This is a counterpart to https://github.com/superfluid-finance/protocol-monorepo/tree/dao-global-examples/examples/dao-budgeting-nft: the DAO issues NFTs which give their owner the permission to control the funds distribution of the DAO.
+This is a counterpart to https://github.com/superfluid-finance/protocol-monorepo/tree/dao-global-examples/examples/dao-budgeting-nft:
+The incoming flows are distributed among given objectives and the DAO issues NFTs which give their owner the permission to control the outgoing flows.

 The voting mechanism is based on a simple uniform distribution: